gruenerBogen/MediaWiki-Mode/README.md

   maths environment.
 * Remove math tags: <kbd>C-c C-r C-m</kbd>.
 This removes the math-tags if the cursor is inside a maths environment.
+* Insert section heading: <kbd>C-c C-s</kbd>.
+This prompts for a section level, and a heading.
+Then it inserts the section at the point of the cursor.